danabo/blog/content/posts/Carnot Cycle.md

 \\D S = nC\_V \\ln\\par{\\frac{T\_f}{T\_i}} + nR \\ln\\par{\\frac{V\_f}{V\_i}}\\,,
 $$

- where $C\_V$ is the [molar heat capacity at a constant volume](https://en.wikipedia.org/wiki/Molar_heat_capacity) and $R$ is the [gas constant](https://en.wikipedia.org/wiki/Gas_constant).
+ where $C\_V$ is the [molar heat capacity at a constant volume](https://en.wikipedia.org/wiki/Molar_heat_capacity) (another constant that depends on the type of gas) and $R$ is the [gas constant](https://en.wikipedia.org/wiki/Gas_constant).
 In the context of this post, this is the definition of entropy, which will be taken as a primitive quantity.
 This definition is agnostic to how we define the absolute entropy of a gas at a particular temperature and volume.
 Only changes in entropy will be considered in this post.

 Note that the gas only needs to be at equilibrium at the start and end of the transformation and need not be in equilibrium during the change.
 This is because entropy is a [state variable](https://en.wikipedia.org/wiki/Entropy#State_variables_and_functions_of_state), which means that the entropy of a system only depends on its current state (if the entropy is well defined in its current state), and not the path the system took to get to its current state.
 This allows us to calculate changes in entropy for processes with undefined entropy during intermediate steps.
 In this post, the entropy of a gas is not defined outside of equilibrium.

-The [internal energy](https://chemed.chem.purdue.edu/genchem/topicreview/bp/ch21/chemical.php#inter) of an ideal gas is the total KE of all the particles of the gas.
+The [internal energy](https://chemed.chem.purdue.edu/genchem/topicreview/bp/ch21/chemical.php#inter) of an ideal gas is the total kinetic energy (KE) of all the particles of the gas.
 When in equilibrium, the temperature $T$ of the gas is proportional to the average KE across all the degrees of freedom of the gas (e.g. the $x$, $y$ and $z$ axes for each particle).
 Then the total KE is proportional to $T$ and $n$ (proportional to the number of particles in the gas).
-We have
+We have the internal energy of the gas,

 $$E\_\\text{int} = nC\_VT\\,,$$